ross-sum/Cell_Writer/README.md

    package (and pre-dates it in its origin).  it is expected to be at the same directory level as the top level of Cell writer, but in its own ../dynamic-strings/ directory.
-5. Hyper Quantum's Tools library - various tools are used from this library and they are expeced  to also be at the same directory level as the top level of Cell writer, namely in its own ../tools/ directory.
+5. Hyper Quantum's Ada Tools library - various tools are used from this library and they are expeced  to also be at the same directory level as the top level of Cell writer, namely in its own ../tools/ directory.
 6. Jordan Sissel's xdoTool